-UK startup StarShip, for example, call themselves the alternative to courier drones.
-Indeed, using their Automated Guided Vehicles, they avoid traffic jams by using narrow streets along with pedestrians to move quickly towards their final destination.
+UK startup StarShip, for example, calls itself the alternative to courier drones.
+Their AGVs avoid traffic jams by using narrow streets along with pedestrians to move quickly towards their final destination.

 SmartBox – Smart Lockers

-Smart lockers are becoming more popular in eCommerce to minimize the delivery cost and optimize the final step of the delivery.
+Smart lockers are becoming more popular in eCommerce.
+These lockers minimize the delivery cost and optimize the final step of the delivery.
 This alternative has a number of advantages such as safety; the option of returning any damaged or incorrectly delivered goods; transportation of the parcel which was not picked up to the nearest branch of the logistics partner, and others.

 What About The Other 193 Solutions?

 While we believe data is key to creating insights it can be easy to be overwhelmed by it.
 Our ambition is to create a comprehensive overview and provide actionable innovation intelligence for your Proof of Concept (PoC), partnership, or investment targets.
 The 7 last-mile delivery startups showcased above are promising examples out of 200 we analyzed for this article.
 To identify the most relevant solutions based on your specific criteria and collaboration strategy, get in touch.